 Digital maps are easy to access and can be deployed across different device types such as web, mobile, or touchscreen directories.
 The search functionality on a digital map allows fans to locate general amenities (e.g. washroom, merchandise) or specific products (e.g. pizza slice, baseball hat) so that precious game time minutes aren’t wasted in a multi-floor search.
 To enhance the experience even further, when digital maps have been built for customization (like Mappedin’s SDKs), they can be integrated with companies like WaitTime to show fans real-time line lengths at different locations.

 The game is now well underway, and your team has just scored!
 You go to share a video with your friends at home and you’re relieved because the stadium offers free wi-fi.
 In fact, almost all of the NFL, MLB, and NBA stadiums across North America offer wi-fi to their fans and now these stadiums are finding more uses for their connectivity.

 Outfitted with hundreds of wi-fi access points, arenas can combine this technology with a digital map to offer even more experiences to their fans.
 With indoor positioning systems, fans can use turn-by-turn directions.
 With a venue mobile application, stadiums can notify users of special deals or events using push notifications.
 Or, for fans that can’t bear to miss a moment of the game, food can be pre-ordered for pick-up or even delivered right to your seat, like at Levi’s Stadium.

 Stadiums can use technology to enhance the fan experience in a number of ways, but at the core, fans want a seamless trip to see their team play which is why a digital map can be so valuable in providing important information and easy-to-follow directions.

-To learn more about digital mapping solutions, subscribe to our newsletter or contact us today.
+To learn more about Mappedin's indoor mapping solutions for stadiums and arenas, visit our website or contact us today.